 Action has been taken at the national and European level to increase the level and effectiveness of cooperation between member states.

 EU measures to prevent new attacks are wide-ranging and thorough.
 They span from cutting the financing of terrorism, tackling organised crime, and strengthening border controls to addressing radicalisation and improving police and judicial cooperation on tracing suspects and pursuing perpetrators.

-In July 2017, the European Parliament created a special committee on terrorism to evaluate how to improve the fight against terrorism at EU level.
-As a result, MEPs produced a report with concrete measures which they want the European Commission to include in new legislation.
+In July 2017, the European Parliament created a special committee on terrorism to evaluate how to better fight terrorism at EU level.
+MEPs produced a report with concrete measures they want the European Commission to include in new legislation.

 Find more explanations on EU counter terrorism measures in our infographic and videos.